Communication and Your 4- to 7-Month-Old

 Your baby can understand meaning through the tone of your voice: soothing tones are comforting; sharp, stern, or agitated tones say something is wrong.
 Now, your baby is beginning to understand the basics of communication through language.

 Babies can hear and understand different sounds and the way words form sentences.
 During this period, they will learn to take turns when making sounds with you, blow “raspberries," squeal and laugh, and may start to respond to their names.

 What Should I Do?

+- Interact often and play talking games.
 Babies this age enjoy vocal games and interactions.
-Your baby will be thrilled when you copy his or her coos and babbles.
+They will be thrilled when you copy their coos and babbles.
 Imitate your baby's "bah" and "ah-goo," then follow up by saying some simple words that contain the same sound.

 When Should I Call the Doctor?

 If you have concerns about your baby's communication skills or hearing, talk to your doctor.By the end of the seventh month, most babies:

 - turn their head after hearing the sound of your voice

 Keep in mind that there's a wide range of what's considered normal, so some babies gain skills earlier or later than others.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.